 You wanted to know, so here you are.
-Answers to your burning questions about working with me, content repurposing, how we work together, and more…
+Answers to your burning questions about working with me, how we work together, paying me, and more…

 This is something I’ve done my entire writing career, matching style/voice/tone so that it seems like the content was written by you.
 I’m used to it, so you can be assured that it’ll get done right the first time.